OpenAI vs Cohere: GPT-5.6 vs Command A (2026)

 When to choose Cohere

 VerticalAPI lets you switch between OpenAI and Cohere per-request through a single OpenAI-compatible endpoint.
-Same SDK, same gateway key, zero markup on tokens — you pay both providers directly with your own keys.
+Same SDK, same gateway key, zero markup on tokens.

 from openai import OpenAI